2023 Most Popular Graphic Communications Bachelor's Degree Schools in the New England Region

 The colleges and universities below are the most popular for graphic communication majors pursuing a bachelor's degree.

 Our analysis found Maine College of Art to be the most popular school for graphic communications students who want to pursue a bachelor’s degree in the New England Region .
-Maine College of Art is a small private not-for-profit school located in the small city of Portland.
+Maine College of Art is a fairly small private not-for-profit school located in the small city of Portland.

 Women make up 63% of the graphic communication majors at the school.

 A rank of #2 on this year’s list means Montserrat College of Art is a great place for graphic communications students working on their bachelor’s degree.
-Located in the large suburb of Beverly, Montserrat College of Art is a private not-for-profit school with a fairly small student population.
+Located in the large suburb of Beverly, Montserrat College of Art is a private not-for-profit college with a fairly small student population.

 Of the 11 students majoring in graphic communication at Montserrat College of Art, 36% are male and 64% are female.